r3dact3d/r3dact3d.github.io/_posts/2025-02-20-fabric-cli.md

 This is a very simple example, however, I think we can all see the power built-in to this workflow.
 The ability to chain or pipe both input and output to different Generative AI models, but we can also, apply different patterns or prompts to individual models and datasets.

 Imagine a workflow that could pick up any file that lands in a specific directory.
 Could be a text note document, a website link, an image, or youtube video.
-A job picks up this file and applies a pattern to process the data using Fabric and a LLM that outputs multple data files that represent user stories, tasks and instructions, deep analysis on the content of the data, or even just a description.
+A job picks up this file and applies a pattern to process the data using Fabric and a LLM that outputs multiple data files that represent user stories, tasks and instructions, deep analysis on the content of the data, or even just a description.
 Multiple outputs with multiple pipe options to enhance or extend the workflow and essentially the manipulation of the data using Generative AI.

 > I invite you to explore some of these patterns I've been creating and testing.
 > [Fabric Patterns](https://r3dact3d.github.io/brain-dump/AI/Fabric%20Patterns)

 ### Conclusion

-The intent is to simplify the integration of Generative AI LLMs into command-line workflows, making it more accessible and practical for developers, system administrators, and other [command-line heroes](https://www.redhat.com/en/command-line-heroes).
+The intent is to simplify the integration of Generative AI LLMs into command-line workflows, making it more accessible and practical for developers, system administrators, and other command-line heroes.
 With Youtube integration, options for URL scraping, and crowdsourced system prompts ensure that users can benefit from a wide range of AI capabilities without extensive development efforts.